Giffords

-Giffords is an American advocacy and research organization focused on promoting gun control.
-The organization draws its name from of one of its co-founders, Gabby Giffords, a former Democratic member of the U.S. House of Representatives.
+Giffords (stylized "GIFFORDS") is an American advocacy and research organization focused on preventing gun violence.
+The organization draws its name from one of its co-founders, Gabby Giffords, a former Democratic member of the U.S. House of Representatives.
 Rep. Giffords was shot along with 18 others at a constituent meeting in Tucson in 2011.
-The organization has three parts: a 501(c)(4) lobbying arm, a 501(c)(3) research arm, and a super PAC.
+The organization has three parts: a 501(c)(4) lobbying arm, a 501(c)(3) research arm and law center, and a super PAC.
 It was previously known in a different configuration as Americans for Responsible Solutions.

 Mission

 Giffords has written that when she and her husband, Mark Kelly, launched the organization, they "wanted to prove that it's possible to stand up for the Second Amendment while also standing up for stronger gun laws that keep us safe."
-The mission of the organization is to shift American gun culture through information and challenge the injustice of special interests risking individual safety all while changing U.S. policies to support safer gun laws.
+The mission of the organization is to shift American gun culture through information and to challenge the gun industry and lobby, all while changing U.S. policies to support safer gun laws.
+It is known for its centrist, bipartisan approach and aim to organize unlikely allies, such as gun owners.

 History

-The organization known as Giffords began as a nonprofit and super PAC Americans for Responsible Solutions (ARS) which Giffords launched with her husband, retired astronaut and U.S. Navy aviator (and future United States Senator) Mark Kelly in 2013 shortly after the Sandy Hook Elementary School shooting.
-In its first electoral cycle, Kelly said the organization aimed to devote as much money to support pro-gun control candidates as the NRA had spent in the 2012 election.
+The organization known as Giffords began as a nonprofit and super PAC Americans for Responsible Solutions which Giffords launched with her husband, retired astronaut and U.S. Navy aviator (and future United States Senator) Mark Kelly in 2013 shortly after the Sandy Hook Elementary School shooting.
+In its first electoral cycle, Kelly said the organization aimed to devote as much money to support candidates advocating for gun safety laws as the National Rifle Association of America (NRA) had spent in the 2012 election.
 In 2016, ARS merged with the Law Center to Prevent Gun Violence, adding legal expertise and state-level research on gun laws to its work.
 In 2017, the group changed its name from Americans for Responsible Solutions to Giffords.

-Gun control advocacy
+Gun safety advocacy

-Giffords works on a range of issues to curb gun violence including requiring criminal background checks for gun purchases, reducing gun trafficking, conducting gun violence research, and regulating semi-automatic assault weapons.
-Giffords has played a role in passing more than 200 new gun laws in 45 states and Washington, D.C.
+Giffords works on a range of issues to curb gun violence including requiring background checks for guns purchased in private sales and at gun shows, reducing interstate gun trafficking, conducting gun violence research, and regulating dangerous hardware like bump stocks and auto sears.
+It has played a role in passing more than 700 new gun laws in 49 states and Washington, D.C.

+Giffords’ executive director is Emma Brown, a political advisor and former Democratic campaign manager.